Chiefs, Texans booed as racial justice stand sparks outrage

 Other fans at the game voiced full support for anything the players did to promote the cause, including Derek Swinford, 30, of Kansas City, Missouri, who works in sales and is white.

-“If they want to not show up for the anthem or kneel or show up after its all done, whatever they want to do, that is their right as an American,” he said.
+“If they want to not show up for the anthem or kneel or show up after it’s all done, whatever they want to do, that is their right as an American,” he said.
 “I feel like anyone who is trying to dictate what another American can do in that situation is being an oxymoron.
 It doesn’t make sense.
 That is what an American is, saying whatever you think.”

-Dennis Waszak Jr. of New York contributed to this report.
+Dennis Waszak Jr. in New York contributed to this report.